uio-bmi/compairr/README.md

-# vdjsearch
+# CompAIRR

-The command line tool `vdjsearch` can be used to compare two sets of immune receptor repertoires.
-It can also be used to cluster the sequences in a repertoire.
+CompAIRR (`compairr`) is a command line tool to compare two sets of immune receptor repertoires, or cluster the sequences in one repertoire.

 ## General options